Skip to main content

 • Be safe and mindful.
 Like any popular tourist destination, Rome has its share of scoundrels looking to separate you from your cash or cards.
 Pickpockets look for easy marks and, with a few simple precautions, they won’t give you a second look.
 Switch to a thin travel wallet, carry only your necessary cards and documents and keep them in your front pocket or a fanny pack, if possible.

 • Take guided or self-guided tours of the major attractions.
-While they’re stunning on their own, a good tour guide can bring ancient Rome to life.
+While they’re stunning on their own, a good tour guide can really bring ancient Rome to life.
 Booking early is always a helpful tip.

 • Keep in mind that the Vatican has a dress code that applies to the museum and Saint Peter’s Basilica.
 For men, a collared shirt is recommended, but T-shirts are acceptable provided they do not contain offensive images or slogans.
 Trousers must be at least knee-length.
 Hats are also considered bad manners inside the museum.
 Women will not be permitted entry with bare sleeves or midriffs and pants or skirts must cover up to the knee.